Georgian Court University: Academics

+Rankings

+In 2024, U.S. News & World Report ranked Georgian Court No.95 out of 171 Regional Universities North.

+Undergraduate admissions

+In 2024, Georgian Court accepted 75.8% of undergraduate applicants, with those enrolled having an average 3.59 high school GPA.
+The university does not require submission of standardized test scores, Georgian Court being a test optional school.
+Those enrolled that submitted test scores had an average 1150 SAT score (3% submitting scores).

 Athletics

 The school colors are blue and gold, and the mascot is a lion.
 The Georgian Court University Lions have 14 sports teams that compete in the NCAA Division II.

 The university is a member of the Central Atlantic Collegiate Conference (CACC).

 GCU features a 67,000-square-foot Wellness Center equipped for athletic training, physical education and sports competitions.
 In addition, a 1,200-seat arena, athletics fields which offer synthetic turf, a six-court outdoor tennis center, and an abundance of training space offer student-athletes modern facilities and on-campus resources for their sports and recreational activities.

 Women's sports include basketball, cross country, lacrosse, soccer, softball, track & field, and volleyball.
+On August 3, 2022, GCU announced the addition of Acrobatics and Tumbling.
+The team began competition in 2024.

 As of fall of 2013, Georgian Court added men's sports when it became fully coeducational, adding men's basketball, cross country, soccer, and track & field.
 Men's lacrosse was added in the spring of 2016.

-"Real tennis"
+Baseball was added in the Spring of 2025.

-One of the many historic aspects of the campus is that it houses the only "real tennis" court, also called a "court tennis" court, at an American school.
-This indoor tennis court was built in the Casino building (which was a "casino" in the 19th-century sense of the term: a place for social gatherings).
+One of the many historic aspects of the campus is that it houses the only "real tennis" court at an American school.
+It was built in the Casino building (which was a "casino" in the 19th-century sense of the term: a place for social gatherings).
 Approximately forty-five real tennis courts are still in use in the world today.